haasonsaas/dspy-advanced-prompting/README.md

 A comprehensive implementation of state-of-the-art prompting techniques used by top AI startups, built with DSpy.

+> **DSpy** is a framework for algorithmically optimizing LM prompts and weights.
+Instead of manually crafting prompts, DSpy allows you to define high-level signatures and automatically optimize them.

 ## 🚀 Overview

 This project demonstrates advanced prompting strategies that go beyond simple prompt engineering.
 Each technique is implemented as a reusable DSpy module with real-world examples.